-1.9.1 Claims for payment of election expenses, from suppliers, must be received by the national agent within 45 days after polling day (i.e., 24 March 2020).
+1.9.1 Claims for payment of election expenses, from suppliers, must be received by the national agent within 45 days after polling day (i.e. xxxxx 2024).
 Claims received after this date cannot be paid by the national agent [Section 34].
 It is an offence to make a payment if the claim is received after the 45 days have elapsed.
 To avoid disputes, it is very important that agents advise their suppliers of this requirement when placing orders for property, goods or services.
 Even though such claims cannot be paid, they are still regarded as election expenses and must be accounted for in the Election Expenses Statement furnished to the Standards Commission.

-1.10 Furnishing an election expenses statement
+1.10 Furnishing an Election Expenses Statement

-1.10.1 The Standards Commission will send national agents an election expenses statement/statutory declaration [Section 36(2)].
+1.10.1 Shortly after the election, the Standards Commission will send national agents an Election Expenses Statement/Statutory Declaration [Section 36(2)].
 On this statement, the national agent must disclose to the Standards Commission details of all expenses incurred and payments made by, or on behalf of, the agent in relation to the election.

-Staff of the Standards Commission Secretariat may be contacted at info@sipo.ie if assistance is required.

-The completed statement must be received by the Standards Commission within 56 days after polling day (i.e., 4 April 2020).

-The national agent will be required to complete an election expenses statement even if no expenses were incurred by the party.
+Staff of the Standards Commission Secretariat will be available to assist national agents in completing the form.
+The completed statement must be received by the Standards Commission within 56 days after polling day (i.e. xxxxxx 2024).
+Where a candidate of a political party is contesting the election, the national agent will be required to complete an Election Expenses Statement even if no expenses were incurred by the party.

-1.10.2 The following must be included on the election expenses statement:
+1.10.2 The following must be included on the Election Expenses Statement: